 Where We Begin

-After setting up a huge plot device in the cold open, essentially a sentient AI, Dead Reckoning Part One reveals more about the Impossible Mission Force’s recruitment tactics and reminds us that the government might forgive, but it won’t forget.
-Perhaps one of the best elements at the start, is revealing that our own Ethan Hunt was given “The Choice.”
-Part One and Two’s villain, Esai Morales’ Gabriel, is also connected to Ethan’s past before he accepted the choice, which was probably a bit criminal in nature.
+After setting up a huge plot device in the cold open, essentially a sentient AI, Dead Reckoning reveals more about the Impossible Mission Force’s recruitment tactics and reminds us that the government might forgive but will not forget.
+Perhaps one of the best elements at the start reveals that our own Ethan Hunt was given “The Choice.”
+Reckoning‘s villain, Gabriel (Esai Morales), is also connected to Hunt’s past before he accepted the choice, which was probably a bit criminal in nature.
+Gabriel took the life of someone close to Hunt and won’t be phased by having to do so again.

-While some may hate the scripting decision to do so, it usually feels refreshing when someone close to the protagonist dies because it tends to make the film much more interesting in terms of our hero’s journey.
-In Ilsa’s case, she ultimately became somewhat of a martyr for Ethan’s continued fight in the upcoming eighth entry.
-This is especially the case when considering the way McQuarrie and co-writer Erik Jendresen have crafted this epic two part story.
+On that note, it would have been great to see more of Ilsa Faust (Rebecca Ferguson), but she and Gabriel square off in the film’s climax, reinforcing Hunt’s ideals that the series, at times, leans on heavily.
+While some may hate the scripting decision, it usually feels refreshing when someone close to the protagonist dies.
+It tends to make the film much more interesting in terms of our hero’s journey.
+In Faust’s case, she ultimately becomes somewhat of a martyr for Hunt’s continued fight in the upcoming eighth entry.
+This is especially the case, considering the way McQuarrie and co-screenwriter Erik Jendresen have crafted this epic two-part story.

-Our Biggest ‘M:I’ Cast of Characters Yet
+Our Biggest Mission: Impossible Cast of Characters Yet

 Action, Action and More Action!